mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Provides a quarterly report
   * metrics, attacks, pattern trends on protected resources
   * security recommendations
+* Global threat dashboard
+  * can use it to understand trends on the attack types, and take some preventive actions, for example focusing on some attack types or adjusting some metrics or alarms thresholds.

-* Best practices
+### Best practices

 * Give access to health checks
 * Explicitly protect the resources
 * review security recommendations of quarterly report
 * Give permission to update WAF
 * Use WAF rate limiting rules
 * Enable proactive engagement (use Lambda)
 * Regularly test your incident response plans
 * Financial Insurance
   * you have to raise a ticket to claim
   * AWS will give you credits, that will be used to pay AWS Shield Advanced.
 Not possible to use them on any other service.